Dell-Networking/PoC-Elastic-with-DES/README.md

 ------------------

-Template for IaaC MBO - 2HFY24!
+The template for IaaC MBO - 2HFY24!

 This is the template repo for Dell Enterprise SONiC Proof-of-Concept repos.
 Adopt this repo as you see fit to meet your needs as you build out a reference PoC repo.